thewoolleyman/workspaces-server-setup/server_hardware_and_network_info.md

 # Overview

-NOTE: This info is very specific to my particular server, home network setup, and ISP
+NOTE: This info is very specific to my particular server, home comwork setup, and ISP

 # Server hardware info